Chlorpyrifos: State laws

+Additional laws and guidelines may apply for individual US states.
+California, Hawaii, Maryland, New York, and Oregon, have banned chlorpyrifos on food grown and sold in their jurisdictions.
+These State bans remain in effect regardless whether chlorpyrifos is allowed on the federal level or not.

 Oregon's Department of Environmental Quality added chlorpyrifos to the list of targeted reductions in the Clackamas Subbasin as part of the Columbia River National Strategic Plan, which is based on EPA'S 2006–11 National Strategic Plan.

 In 2017, chlorpyrifos was included California's Proposition 65.

 California included regulation limits for chlorpyrifos in waterways and established maximum and continuous concentration limits of 0.025 ppb and 0.015 ppb, respectively.
 Sale and possession of chlorpyrifos have been largely banned in California, as of 6 February – 31 December 2020, respectively.
 The California ban has an exception that, "a few products that apply chlorpyrifos in granular form, representing less than one percent of agricultural use of chlorpyrifos, will be allowed to remain on the market."

-In Hawaii, a 2018 law will ban products containing chlorpyrifos effective 2023.
-Before that, starting in 2019, the law requires temporary application permits and annual reporting and mandates a 100-foot buffer around schools during school hours.
+In Hawaii, a 2018 law introduced a complete ban on products containing chlorpyrifos, which went into effect on January 1, 2023.
+Before that, starting in 2019, the law mandated temporary application permits and annual reporting as well as mandating a 100-foot buffer around schools during school hours.

+Florida did not ban chlorpyrifos completely, but introduced a concentration limit of 21 ug/L in drinking water.